jowharshamshiri/boxmux/README.md

 ### Your First Interface

-Create a simple interface with a single panel:
+Create a simple interface with a single box:

 ```yaml
 # my-interface.yaml